wiseun/youtube_remote_player/python_youtube_player/README.md

 # python_youtube_player
-This player is for playing youtube
+This player is for playing youtube.

 # Install
 Please install python package using this command.